feathers-plus/generator-feathers-plus/docs/graphql-example.md

     npm start
     ```

+The app will create the database
+and then run a short async test to confirm it is functioning correctly.

-## Starting the app
+## Starting the client test harness

 Point your browser at `localhost:3030` and you will see this test harness:

 ![test harness](./assets/test-harness.jpg)

+The client will authenticate with the server before enabling the `Run query` button.

 You can run any of the 10 provided queries.
-The query appears in the editable window on top.
+The query appears in the editable window on top
+and you can modify any of those queries before running them.

 The result (or error message) appears in the bottom window after you click `Run query`.

-You can modify any of those queries before running them.

-The keywords allowed with some of the resolvers are Feathers service-like:
+The examples show that GraphQL keywords are allowed in some of the resolvers.
+These keywords are similar to those used with FeathersJS services.
-- key: The same as Feathers `id`, numeric or string.
+- key: The same as FeathersJS `id`, a numeric or string.
-- query: The same as Feathers `params.query`.
+- query: The same as FeathersJS `params.query`.
-- params: The same as Feathers `params`.
+- params: The same as FeathersJS `params`.

-`$` is a reserved character in GraphQL, so Feathers props such as `$sort` and `$in` will result in GraphQL errors.
+`$` is a reserved character in GraphQL, so Feathers props such as `$sort` and `$in`
+would result in GraphQL errors.
-You can instead use a double underscore `__` where ever you would use a `$` with Feathers.
+You can instead use a double underscore (`__`) where ever you would use a `$` with FeathersJS.

+## Using Graphiql

 ## Database